gvincenzi/gistflow/README.md

-# GistFlow
+# GistFlow, an open source content ingestion engine

 ## Overview

-GistFlow is a project your contents publication flows from different sources and to different destinations.
+GistFlow is an open source content ingestion engine : you can define and schedule your contents publication flows from different sources and to different destinations.

 ## How it works
 GISTFlow system is based on three components: